 Just how much is classical music about classics?
 According to the 2016 Mega-Meta-List, about 80%.
-I'm kidding, of course, when I answer a complex, subjective question with a number (trust me, it was funny in Douglas Adams), but quantifying the unmeasurable is sort of what the meta-list project does.
+Yes, I'm joking when I answer a complex, subjective question with a number (trust me, it was funny in Douglas Adams), but quantifying the unmeasurable is sort of what the meta-list project does.
 This year, it aggregated 70 best-classical-albums-of-2016 lists to see what stood out worldwide.
 In my first post, I cautioned that the winners aren't objectively "the best," since reception is hostage to chance, fashion, distribution, and PR, and besides, the finest art can't be ranked.
-But I did float the possibility that the meta-list could help us see patterns, so let's return to that opening question.
-Of the finalists, 20% were all-new, including the breakaway top album, Let Me Tell You.
-While that makes the meta-list more contemporary than the playlist of a classic-rock or classic-country station, still, 80% of the finalists were, to coin a phrase, classic-classical.
+But I did float the possibility that the meta-list could uncover patterns, so let's return to that opening question and answer.
+Of the finalists, 20% were all-new music, including the breakaway top album, Let Me Tell You.
+While that makes the 2016 meta-list more contemporary than the playlist of a classic-rock station, still, 80% of my finalists were, to coin a phrase, classic-classical.
 I discussed 16 of these classic finalists in Parts One and Two, but that leaves 34 more, which I'll round up below.

 They deserve at least a few words each, because it's harder than ever for new recordings of old music to stand out.
 Performers compete not only with their peers, but with a swelling horde of recordings from the past.
 When Jeremy Denk made his (delightful) recording of Bach's Goldberg Variations, he asked, “How many hours have I spent backstage fretting, knowing that there will be several insufferable know-it-alls in the audience, with their 700 recordings and deeply considered opinions?”
 There really have been 700 Goldberg recordings since 1928, and more and more of them are being republished.
 That's why I left reissues off the meta-list: let's give active musicians a fighting chance!